If you suffer an injury in a car accident caused by a drunk driver, you

 - Difficulty answering questions

-liability law allows an injured party to seek damages from any host over
+Furthermore, social host liability law enables an injured party to seek

 If you have been injured in a car accident,